hashicorp/nomad/website/source/docs/configuration/client.html.md

 ### `options` Parameters

-~> Note: client configuration options for drivers will soon be deprecated..
-Please use [plugin options][plugin-options] instead.
+~> Note: client configuration options for drivers will soon be deprecated.
 See the [plugin stanza][plugin-stanza] documentation for more information.

 The following is not an exhaustive list of options for only the Nomad client.
 To find the options supported by each individual Nomad driver, please